jbirkenmaier/jbirkenmaier/README.md

 ## My generative art gallery

-I like to create digital environments with their own physics.
-The movement of the objects within these environments then is totally determined by their initial conditions (initial location, initial velocity) which I choose to be random.
-Therefore the images that are beeing created are unique on every run.
+I love crafting digital worlds with their own physics, where the movement of objects is entirely determined by initial conditions – which I randomize for each run.
+This results in unique images and movement any time I run the programm.
 I am using Python within a Processing environment.

 <div class="image-container">
 <img src="https://github.com/jbirkenmaier/jbirkenmaier/assets/127735731/d2207266-0bc9-43d5-b6ff-c61c6ed4edd5" alt="image" width="50" height="auto">